Skip to main content

 • QUEUED: Job is waiting to run.

-• RUNNING: Backtest is processing evaluations.
+• RUNNING: Backtest is replaying snapshot observations.

 • COMPLETED: Results are ready to view.